-Lindahl (director), Morriss-Olson (director, Axelson Center for Nonprofit Management), Avramovich, Bonie, Farruggia, Hicks, Kamienski, Marsh, McMath, Nicholson, Sundholm
+Lindahl (director), Avramovich, Bonie, Farruggia, Hicks, Kamienski, Marsh, McMath, Sundholm

 The School of Business and Nonprofit Management was formed in 2002 combining undergraduate and graduate business and nonprofit management programs.
 Graduate programs offered include a Master of Business Administration (MBA), Master of Management (MM), Master of Management in Human Resource (MM/HR), Master of Management in Nonprofit Administration (MM/NA) and several Certificate programs.
 All graduate programs are designed to meet the advanced educational needs of professionals and respond to the business community's preferences for management personnel who possess: